learn-co-curriculum/dsc-using-sql-with-pandas-lab/README.md

 sql_surviving_males
 ```

 This library is really powerful!
-This makes it easy for us to leverage all of SQL knowledge to quickly query any DataFrame, especially when you only want to select certain columns.
+This makes it easy for us to leverage all of your SQL knowledge to quickly query any DataFrame, especially when you only want to select certain columns.
 This saves from having to slice/query the DataFrame and then slice the columns you want (or drop the ones you don't want).

 Although it's outside the scope of this lab, it's also worth noting that both `pandas` and `pandasql` provide built-in functionality for join operations, too!